Jeffchen54/SKK-Downloader/README.md

 # SKK-Downloader
-**Not meant for external use but free for any to download and play with, functionality is not guaranteed until version 1.0.
-Is on hiatus until mid may 2022**
+**Not meant for external use but free for any to download and play with, functionality is not guaranteed until version 1.0.**
+Project is discontinued, project will be redesigned to not use selenium and HandyImage and be fully command line based.

 Description:
 Project used to play around with python and download from Sankaku while bypassing numerous methods employed by Sankaku.
 Method is slower than other mass downloaders and only compatible with https://chan.sankakucomplex.com/?tags=rating%3Asafe&commit=Search